ckeshava/Buffered-vs-Unbuffered-ALOHA/README.md

 #### Unbuffered analysis of ALOHA:

 ##### unbuffered_theoritical_analysis.m:<br>
 This code contains the implementation of Offered Load(G) versus Transmitted Load(T) and Throughput(S) versus Transmtted Load(T) analysis for different values of active nodes(N) = 2, 5, 10 and INF.
-All these graphs aare plotted on the same figure(unbuffered-ALOHA.jpg).
+All these graphs are plotted on the same figure(unbuffered-ALOHA.jpg).

 The obtained graph for different values of N is as follows:<br><br>
 ![T vs G, Unbuffered ALOHA](unbuffered-ALOHA-T-vs-G.jpg)